Jack Suwinski Player Props: Pirates vs. Cubs

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (44) this season while batting .253 with 23 extra-base hits.
+- Suwinski leads Pittsburgh with 44 hits, batting .249 this season with 23 extra-base hits.

-- He ranks 92nd in batting average, 22nd in on base percentage, and eighth in slugging among the qualified hitters in MLB.
+- Among qualified hitters in MLB action, he ranks 96th in batting average, 25th in on-base percentage, and 10th in slugging.

-- In 54.5% of his 55 games this season, Suwinski has picked up at least one hit.
-He's also had 11 multi-hit games.
+- Suwinski has reached base via a hit in 30 games this year (of 56 played), and had multiple hits in 11 of those games.

-- In 40.0% of his games this season, Suwinski has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in three contests.
+- In 22 games this season (39.3%), Suwinski has picked up an RBI, and in eight of those games (14.3%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 21 of 55 games this year, and more than once 6 times.
+- In 21 of 56 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.